Amsterdam-Music-Lab/MUSCLE/backend/docs/D1_Running_commands_in_the_docker_containers.md

 - Search for `Dev Containers: Attach to Running Container`
 - Click the container you want to attach to VScode

-Now you can use VScode's terminal to tun commands directly in the container.
+Now you can use VScode's terminal to run commands directly in the container.

 [Click here for more info](https://code.visualstudio.com/docs/devcontainers/attach-container)